 The Academy Trust is managed by seven members of staff in the Senior Leadership Team.
 This is led by the Headteacher and includes two Deputy Headteachers, three Assistant Headteachers and a Finance and Operations Director.
 One of the Deputy Headteachers is responsible for the Curriculum/Data and the other for Student and Staff Development.
 The three Assistant Headteachers each have a specific responsibility: Student Support and Welfare; Character Development; and Teaching and Learning.
-All staff appointments must be agreed with the Headteacher and although the Deputy Headteachers have some financial delegation of authority, ultimately all financial decisions must be agreed by the Headteacher, as Accounting Officer of the Academy Trust
+All staff appointments must be agreed with the Headteacher and although the Deputy Headteachers have some financial delegation of authority, ultimately all financial decisions must be agreed by the Headteacher, as Accounting Officer of the Academy Trust.

-The Board of Trustees normally meets four times each year.
-The Board of Trustees establishes an overall framework for the governance of the Academy Trust and determines membership, terms of reference and procedures of Committees of the Board of Trustees and other groups.
-It receives reports on various matters from each of the Committees and, where necessary, ratifies decisions made at Committee level.
-It monitors the activities of the Committees through the minutes of their meetings and through direct reporting from the elected Chair of each Committee.
-The Chair of the Board of Trustees also sits on each of the Committees to provide broad oversight and ensure connectivity across the Committees.
+The Board of Trustees meets four times each year.
+The Board of Trustees establishes an overall framework for the governance of the Academy Trust and determines membership, terms of reference and procedures of subcommittees of the Board of Trustees and other groups.
+It receives reports on various matters from each of the sub-committees and, where necessary, ratifies decisions made at Committee level.
+It monitors the activities of the sub-committees through the minutes of their meetings and through direct reporting from the elected Chair of each sub-committee.
+The Chair of the Board of Trustees also sits on each of the sub-committees.
 The Board of Trustees may from time to time establish working groups to perform specific tasks over a limited timescale.